Frequently Asked Questions

 Yes.
-The RSD and OPSB Parent and Family Resource Center staff is pleased to provide families with assistance in filling out and submitting their application.
-For Resource Center hours and locations, please visit click here.
+The staff at the RSD and OPSB Parent and Family Resource Centers are pleased to provide families with assistance in filling out and submitting their application.
+For Resource Center hours and locations, please click here.

 Who can legally submit an application for a student?

 Applications must be submitted by a student’s legal parent/guardian.
 Students 18 years of age or older may submit their application on their own behalf.

 Does where or when I submit my child’s application make a difference?